 The landing beach portion of your tour includes a visit to the following important Normandy D-Day sites:

 Normandy D-Day Tours Include:

 - Pick-up at the Caen railway station in the morning by a bilingual guide.

 - Guided tour of the WWII area of the Caen Memorial

 - Guided tour of the D-Day Landing beaches in the afternoon

 - An illustrated handbook (A Memorial de Caen publication): "The D-Day Landings"

 - Drop-off at the Caen railway station in the early evening for the return trip to Paris

-Why we love Normandy - What was once a humble region for fishing and apple growing somehow became the staging ground for the defeat of Hitler.
-I was overwhelmed by being right on the coast where the tide of World War II changed forever.
-My touring day started with a little hail (in April) and finished with a bright blue sky and wild winds.
+Why we love Normandy - We've been offering Normandy tours from Paris since 2002.
+We love the region.
+What was once a humble region for fishing and apple growing somehow became the staging ground for the defeat of Hitler.
+When I first visited, I was overwhelmed by being right on the coast where the tide of World War II changed forever.
 An amazing day.
 Read my full article about our Normandy tour. - Laura